-Clonmel Applefest started in 2017 with the Apple Treasures research project by artists Theresia Guschlbauer and Lyn Mather, also known as the collaborative colective 2candoArts.
-The project was an investigation with Clonmel people and stakeholders into how apples, apple growing and cider making affected and influenced the town and its people and how this unique ecosystem and creative energy might be reactivated by artistic means in a beneficially meaningful way for Clonmel Town today.
+Clonmel Applefest started in 2017 with the ‘Apple Treasures‘ research project created by artists Theresia Guschlbauer and Lyn Mather, also known as the collaborative collective ‘2CanDoArts’.
+The project was an investigation involving Clonmel people and stakeholders into how apples, apple growing and cider making affected and influenced the town and its people, and how this unique ecosystem and creative energy might be reactivated by artistic means in a beneficially meaningful way for Clonmel Town today.

-In collaboration with filmmaker Eimear King and performer/writer Louise Garcia, they researched the apple growing traditions of Clonmel and over the summer 2017, interviewed numerous local people – including ex-Bulmers employees and apple orchard owners – and gathered stories and memories which were presented as part of the Apple Treasures exhibition and Tree trail for Culture Night.
+In collaboration with film-maker Eimear King and performer/writer Louise Garcia, the collective researched the apple growing traditions of Clonmel and over the summer of 2017, interviewed numerous local people – including ex-Bulmers employees and apple orchard owners.
+They gathered stories and memories which were presented as part of the ‘Apple Treasures’ exhibition and ‘Tree Trail’ for Culture Night.

-The outcomes that 2canDo Arts had for this project were to place the arts and creativity centrally to the development of realisable ideas involving creative practitioners in conversation with the key stakeholders identified through this project.
+What 2CanDoArts brought to this project was to place arts and creativity at Applefest’s centre, to develop new ideas involving both creative practitioners and the key stakeholders identified throughout this project.

-The Apple Tree Trail was in-situ in the most public pedestrian street areas of Clonmel on Culture Night and throughout the weekend and following week.
+The ‘Apple Treasures’ project was designed to be as accessible as possible, to allow young and old to contribute.
+The exhibition was interactive and child-friendly, and included school visits and apple-themed workshops.
+The ‘Tree Trail’ was in-situ on the most public pedestrian street areas of Clonmel on Culture Night, throughout the weekend and the following week.
 Each tree was decorated to represent a different apple theme which appealed to young and old.